- The Biochemistry and Cell Biology (BCB) Master of Science Program

 - The Genetics Program

-Diversity is a major strength of our Genetics Program.
+Diversity is a major strength of the Genetics Program.
 Training is truly inter-institutional and is available in three different types of scientific environments.
 Cold Spring Harbor Laboratory is a world-renowned, free-standing biological research institution that has played a major role in the development of modern genetics and molecular biology.
 Brookhaven National Laboratory is one of several large national research laboratories sponsored by the United States Department of Energy and carries out basic and applied research in the physical, biomedical, and environmental sciences.

 The University at Stony Brook is a full campus of the State University of New York and is particularly well-known for its strong research programs in the biological and physical sciences.
 This diversity is also reflected in the variety of research topics and experimental systems available to our graduate students.
 Thesis research projects are available in over 100 different laboratories studying a variety of topics including: chromosome structure and function; transposable elements; DNA replication; cell cycle control; signal transduction; regulation of transcription and RNA splicing; the molecular genetics of cancer; behavioral genetics; developmental genetics; bacterial and viral pathogenesis; population genetics; and molecular evolution.
 The genetic systems employed in these studies include vertebrates, invertebrates, plants, yeasts, cellular slime molds, bacteria, and prokaryotic and eukaryotic viruses.